Elgin Road Races: Event history

 Automobile manufacturers were attracted to the Elgin races because the course provided few obstacles to reduce the car's speed.
 Some of the manufacturers that participated in the Elgin Road Races were Ford, Chevrolet, Stutz, Duesenberg, Mercer, Marmon, and Hudson.
 The races contributed significantly to the development of the modern automobile.
 The first competitions featured factory stock vehicles, however after 1911 specialized racing cars were allowed to compete.
+Thus drivers acquired European race cars, and Mercedes cars of the German Daimler Motoren Gesellschaft appeared and won, too.
+One of the 1-2-3 winning Mercedes 4.5 liter cars of the July 1914 French Grand Prix, displayed in London by the unsuspecting Germans, was commandeered by the British, the engine valve train design copied for Rolls Royce Eagle fighter airplane engines.

 As automobile speeds continued to increase, the races became more dangerous and controversial.
 Five competitors lost their lives during the races, three in 1911 and two in 1914.
 Local farmers also began to object to road closures and the races were discontinued after the 1920 race.
 The races were revived in 1933 to coincide with the Chicago World's Fair.
 One of the 1933 competitions was among the first officially organized stock car races in the United States.